 I previously wrote a post about trying to rediscover my creativity by following a 12 week course of Julia Cameron’s The Artist’s Way .
 Unfortunately halfway through the course I broke my arm and never got round to completing it.
 However, it still made a significant impact on me engaging with my creativity again.
 As part of the course, you had to write about what was holding you back from your creativity.
 One of my serious worries was ‘becoming depressed again’.
+Creativity and depression can often hold a link, with creativity being a way to express and alleviate depression, and depression sometimes creating content and/or ideas for creativity.
+Today’s post explores this relationship.

-Earlier this month, my creativity travelled another avenue.
+Earlier this month, my creativity travelled a new avenue.
 I was at Leonard Cohen’s memorial concert in Montreal, Canada.
 Leonard Cohen is arguably best known for composing the song Hallelujah, which has been covered by many artists including Jeff Buckley, Rufus Wainwright, Bob Dylan, Damien Rice and K.D.
 Lang (with K.D.
 Lang powerfully performing the song at the memorial concert).
 Cohen’s lyrics are stark, seemingly raw, true and so full of symbolism and meaning.
 Compared to many lyricists or songwriters, what really stands out in Cohen’s work is the element of the sublime in his poetry.
 The magnitude offset by solitude…something that is too big to fully comprehend.

 Like many other musicians and artists, Cohen was known to have suffered depression, the subjects and/or symbols of which can be heard through his songs.
 As I thought about how much I used to love writing poetry and also the days when I heavily composed piano works, I began to think about my own experience with depression and the day that I realised that I was in fact addicted to depression!